collaborative-robotics/crtk_matlab_client/custom_msgs_2020b_and_up.md

 ```matlab
 edit(fullfile(userpath,'startup.m'))
 ```
-In your `startup.m`, you can add the `addpath` commands that you want executed everytime your start Matlab:
+In your `startup.m`, you can add the `addpath` commands that you want executed everytime your start Matlab.

+:warning: the first path depends on the Matlab version you're using.
+On 2023a it should be something like: `~/catkin_ws/src/crtk/matlab_msg_gen_ros1/`:

 ```matlab
 % to locate crtk_msgs
 addpath('~/catkin_ws/src/crtk/matlab_gen/msggen')